-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) ------------ --------- ---------------------------------- --- species) distinctive Structural species The constant and preferential plants of W8: Ash-Maple-Dogs Mercury Woodland (Fraxinus excelsior-Acer campestre-Mercurialis Woodland) W7: Alder-Ash-Yellow Pimpernel woodland (Alnus glutinosaFraxinus excelsiorLysimachia nemorum woodland) Structural species which form a key part of the Annex I habitat's structure or help to define that habitat on a particular SAC (see also the attribute for 'vegetation community composition').
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) species) distinctive species Structural The constant and preferential plants of • W8: Ash-Maple-Dogs Mercury Woodland ( Fraxinus excelsior-Acer campestre-Mercurialis Woodland) • W7: Alder-Ash-Yellow Pimpernel woodland ( Alnus glutinosa-Fraxinus excelsior-Lysimachia nemorum woodland) Influential Grazing herbivores Site-distinctive Veilwort Pallavicinia lyellii Structural species which form a key part of the Annex I habitat's structure or help to define that habitat on a particular SAC (see also the attribute for 'vegetation community composition').
 The W8 stands within the New Forest are likely to be amongst the richest lowland woods in Britain.
 Influential species which are likely to have a key role affecting the structure and function of the habitat (such as bioturbators (mixers of soil/sediment), grazers, surface borers, predators or other species with a significant functional role linked to the habitat).
-Influential Grazing herbivores Site-distinctive Veilwort Pallavicinia Iyellii The vegetation composition of the New Forest is very diverse largely due to the long history of grazing by commoners livestock.
+The vegetation composition of the New Forest is very diverse largely due to the long history of grazing by commoners livestock.
 Grazing pressure is not uniform and this provides a range of niches for organisms adapted to the extensive grazing regime.
-Continuation of traditional grazing based on the existence of Rights of Common is fundamental to maintaining the characteristic vegetation composition of the New Forest alluvial woodland. • Site-distinctive species which are considered to be a particularly special and distinguishing component of an Annex I habitat on a particular SAC.
+Continuation of traditional grazing based on the existence of Rights of Common is fundamental to maintaining the characteristic vegetation composition of the New Forest alluvial woodland.
+Site-distinctive species which are considered to be a particularly special and distinguishing component of an Annex I habitat on a particular SAC.
 There may be natural fluctuations in the frequency and cover of each of these species.
 The relative contribution made by them to the overall ecological integrity of a site may vary, and Natural England will provide bespoke advice on this as necessary.
 The list of species given here for this Annex I habitat feature at this SAC is not necessarily exhaustive.
 The list may evolve, and species may be added or deleted, as new information about this site becomes available.
+Invasive or introduced non-native species are a serious This attribute will be periodically function native and/or non-native species are either potential threat to the biodiversity of native and ancient woods, monitored as part of Natural